 1895 (14th December)

-A son, Albert Frederick Arthur George was born to Mary of Teck
+King George VI was born Albert Frederick Arthur George to Mary of Teck

 and Prince George

 , at York Cottage, Sandringham, Norfolk.
 He was the couple’s second son and was known as Bertie.
 He was officially styled Prince Albert of York.

 Albert was christened at St Mary Magdalene’s Church, Sandringham.

 Albert’s sister Mary was born.

 Although he was naturally left-handed, when he began his education Albert was forced to write with his right hand.
 He was also forced to wear leg braces in a bid to correct knock knees.

 Queen Victoria died.
 Albert’s grandfather, Bertie, became King Edward VII

 .
 Albert was now third in line to the throne after his father and elder brother.
 He was styled Prince Albert of Cornwall and York.